oddbird/oddsite/content/2014/06/14/sqlalchemy-postgres-autocommit.rst

 see what (if any) problems ensue in practice.

-Back to autocommit when the transaction ends
+Back to Autocommit When the Transaction Ends
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 One thing remains lacking from our implementation.
 When a transaction ends, we